 The Beveridge Report

 This reform was to be targeted.
-Beveridge identified five “giants on the road to reconstruction” that would have to be beaten: poverty, disease, ignorance, squalor, and idleness.
-He argued these could be solved with a state-run insurance system, and in contrast to the schemes of previous centuries, a minimum level of life would be established that was not extreme or punishing the sick for not being able to work.
-The solution was a welfare state with social security, a national health service, free education for all children, council-built and run housing, and full employment.
+Beveridge identified five ‘giants on the road to reconstruction’ that would have to be beaten: poverty, disease, ignorance, squalor, and idleness.
+He argued these could be solved with a state-run insurance system, and in contrast to the schemes of previous centuries, a minimum level of life would be established that was not extreme.
+Nor would it punish the sick for not being able to work.
+The solution was a ‘welfare state’ with ‘social security’, a national health service, free education for all children, council-built and run housing, and full employment.

 The key idea was that everyone who worked would pay a sum to the government for as long as they worked, and in return would have access to government aid for the unemployed, ill, retired or widowed, and extra payments to aid those pushed to the limit by children.
 The use of universal insurance removed the means test from the welfare system, a disliked pre-war method of determining who should receive assistance.
 William Beveridge was of the thought that government expenditure would not rise, because of the insurance payments coming in.
 He expected people to save money and do the best for themselves, as was very much the thinking process of the ‘British tradition’.
 The individual remained, but the state provided the returns on individual’s insurance.
 The portrayal was that this was in harmony with a capitalist system.
 It was not sold as communism.
 But was it communism by a back door?

 - The Beveridge Report received widespread support, and it is seen as the foundation document for the welfare state created by the Labour government of 1945-1951.

 - The Beveridge Report quickly became the blueprint for the modern British welfare state.